gajus/brim/README.md

 ## The Underlying Implementation

 When page is loaded, Brim will create a **treadmill** element.
 Treadmill element is used to give user space to scroll.
-Presence of the treadmill element ensures that user can enter the viewport and viewport continues to persist if user reloads the page or changes device orientation.
+Presence of the treadmill element ensures that user can enter the minimal-ui view and that it continues to persist if user reloads the page or changes device orientation.
 It is invisible to the user the entire time.
 This element has ID `brim-treadmill`.

-Upon loading the page or after changing the orientation, Brim is using [Scream](https://github.com/gajus/scream) (developed as part of this project) to detect if page is in the minimal-ui view (page that has been previously in minimal-ui and has been reloaded will remain in the minimal-ui if content height is greater than the viewport height).
+Upon loading the page or after changing the orientation, Brim is using [Scream](https://github.com/gajus/scream) to detect if page is in the minimal-ui view (page that has been previously in minimal-ui and has been reloaded will remain in the minimal-ui if content height is greater than the viewport height).

-For documentation purposes it is worth noting that you cannot use Scream to detect if device is in minimal-ui straight after the [orientationchange](https://developer.mozilla.org/en-US/docs/Web/Events/orientationchange) event because `window` dimensions do not reflect the new orientation until the rotation animation has ended.
-You have to attach a listener to the [orientationchangeend](https://github.com/gajus/orientationchangeend) (developed as part of this project) event.

 When page is in the minimal-ui, Brim will disable scrolling of the document (it does this in a [safe way](http://stackoverflow.com/a/26853900/368691) that does not affect the contents of the main element).
 Disabling document scrolling prevents accidentally leaving the minimal-ui when scrolling upwards.
 As per the original iOS 7.1 spec, tapping the top bar brings back the rest of the chrome.